znti/react-i18n/README.md

 }
 ```

+_(there are preset values being shown just for completeness)_

 Being a hook, it can only be directly used inside functional components.
 It can be used as shown below.

 ```js
 const [ { language, options }, setLanguage ] = useLanguage();
 ```

-## How to prepare the components
+## How to prepare the components that will have translations

-Components that should be aware of language changes can use the `useLanguage` hook to select the correct string resource file.
+Components that should be aware of language changes can use the `useLanguage` hook to select the correct string resource file.<br>
 A resources file setup is shown below:

 ```js